top of page

 Key learnings from launch:

-• Collected user feedback via logged tickets with Help desk and app analytics.
+• Collected user feedback via surveys and app analytics.

-• Conducted a retrospective to analyze what worked and what could be improved.
+• Conducted a retrospective to analyze what worked and what could improve.

 • Iterated based on insights to optimize future engagement strategies.